Please prayerfully consider

 Have you considered how you may continue to support Kairos during your lifetime or even after you have gone to be with the Lord?

-There are many ways to make planned or estate gifts to the Kairos Prison Ministry Foundation.
+There are many ways to make planned or estate gifts to Kairos Prison Ministry.
 Many can provide you with income during your lifetime and reduce your taxable income, while at the same time donating substantially to Kairos – now and after your time on Earth is through.

 Please prayerfully consider a planned or estate gift – ensuring that your dedication to helping those in prison continues forever.